Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Not all offers are equal.

-A high offer can look attractive, but sellers also need to understand whether the buyer is financially strong enough to close.
+A high offer may look attractive, but sellers also need to understand whether the buyer is financially strong enough to close.

 Before accepting an offer, sellers should evaluate: